L0rdDuck64/LUORVG/README.md

 ## Basics

-Run main.py and select the options to generate the video, exported videos go to video-parts folder.
+Run main.py and select the options to generate the video, exported videos go to video_parts folder.

+There will be some videos in bgtemps folder, but if you wanna add them manually check [videos.md](./bgtemps/videos.md)

 ## Downloading